 Head of Enrollment Management & Communications

-Mrs. Flaherty combines more than 15 years’ experience in marketing and communications with a lifelong interest in education.
-She joined Langley in 2014 to lead admissions, communications, and web efforts.
+Ms. Flaherty combines 20 years of experience in marketing and communications with a lifelong interest in education.
+She joined Langley in 2014 to lead admissions, communications, and digital efforts.
+Since then, her role has expanded to also oversee Langley's Summer Studio and after-school programs.

-Her work at Langley includes creating new ways to communicate with current parents and the broader community, and developing the current strategic plan, to which she applies an extensive background in change management.
+With an extensive background in change management, her work at Langley includes creating new ways to communicate with current parents and the broader community and influencing the current strategic plan.
 But her greatest joy comes from identifying and recruiting students who can truly thrive in Langley’s preschool through grade 8 program.

-Born in England and with family spread across the globe, Mrs. Flaherty shares a love of travel with her husband and two young sons.
-She particularly enjoys cooking and other creative projects.
+Born in England and with family spread across the globe, Ms. Flaherty shares a love of travel and international cuisine with her husband and two young sons.

-Mrs. Flaherty received her M.S. from Northwestern University and her B.S. from the University of Virginia.
+Ms. Flaherty received her M.S. from Northwestern University in integrated marketing communications and her B.S. from the University of Virginia.
+She currently serves as a faculty member for the Enrollment Management Association's Admission Training Institute.

 Head of Primary School